chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/serialization/json/jsonserializer.md

 A high-level, automatic serialization and deserialization API.
 JsonSerializer's source generator eliminates use of reflection which is important for trimming and native AOT apps.

-# Serializing and Deserializing with JsonSerializer
+# serializing and deserializing with jsonserializer
 These examples use the following classes:
 ```cs {hl_lines=[7,8]}
 public class WeatherForecast